 Pupils who wish to establish a broad and balanced curriculum at key stage 4 should consider the unique value of Geography as a subject for study in any option scheme since the subject forms an ideal bridge between the Arts and Sciences.

-At the end of Year 11 students will be required to sit two equally weighted written papers.
+At the end of Year 11 students will be required to sit three equally weighted written papers.

-Paper 1 is called ‘Managing Places in the 21st Century” and specifically is concerned with the geography of urban and coastal environments.
+Paper 1 is called ‘Living with the physical environment’ and specifically is concerned with the challenge of natural hazards, physical landscapes in the UK and the living world.

 The modular course is structured as follows: